coqui-ai/TTS/README.md

 TTS enables intense logging on Tensorboard.

 ## What is new with TTS
 If you train TTS with LJSpeech dataset, you start to hear reasonable results after 12.5K iterations with batch size 32.
-This is the fastest training with character based methods up to our knowledge.
+This is the fastest training with character-based methods up to our knowledge.
 Out implementation is also quite robust against long sentences.

 - Location sensitive attention ([ref](https://arxiv.org/pdf/1506.07503.pdf)).
-Attention is the vital part of text2speech models.
+Attention is a vital part of text2speech models.
 Therefore, it is important to use an attention mechanism that suits the diagonal nature of the problem where the output strictly aligns with the text monotonically.
 Location sensitive attention performs better by looking into the previous alignment vectors and learns diagonal attention more easily.
 Yet, I believe there is a good space for research at this front to find a better solution.
 - Attention smoothing with sigmoid ([ref](https://arxiv.org/pdf/1506.07503.pdf)).
 Attention weights are computed by normalized sigmoid values instead of softmax for sharper values.
 That enables the model to pick multiple highly scored inputs for alignments while reducing the noise.
 - Weight decay ([ref](http://www.fast.ai/2018/07/02/adam-weight-decay/)).
 After a certain point of the training, you might observe the model over-fitting.
-That is, model is able to pronounce words probably better but quality of the speech quality gets lower and sometimes attention alignment gets disoriented.
+That is, the model is able to pronounce words probably better but the quality of the speech quality gets lower and sometimes attention alignment gets disoriented.
 - Stop token prediction with an additional module.
 The original Tacotron model does not propose a stop token to stop the decoding process.
 Therefore, you need to use heuristic measures to stop the decoder.
 Here, we prefer to use additional layers at the end to decide when to stop.
 - Applying sigmoid to the model outputs.
 Since the output values are expected to be in the range [0, 1], we apply sigmoid to make things easier to approximate the expected output distribution.